GFDRR/rdl-standard/docs/guides/preparation.md

 ### Format

-Loss data comes in the form of:
+Loss or impact data comes in the form of:

 - tabulated event losses, and loss per exceedance probability
-- Mapped return period loss / annual average loss - in vector files/choropleth maps
+- mapped return period loss / annual average loss - in vector files/choropleth maps
 - (more rarely) as granular raster or vector data with loss value attached

 ### Thematic grouping